JonathanPulido/mech-rpg/docs/README.md

 # Jon's Mech RPG

-> An awesome project, brought to you by Pantone's color of 2007
+> An awesome project, brought to you by Jon & Pantone's color of 2007

 You can see the source code for this site at: